OS-EDA/Course/Chapter_01_Introduction/c01_lecture.md

 ## The Training sessions

 ### Login at IHP
+Now:

-- Onboarding for everyone to the computers
+- Onboarding to the computers for everyone

 ### Levels
 * Success points inbetween lectures